Cultural centers of Zagreb: History

-Cultural centers in the city of Zagreb have been established since the beginning of the 20th century, following European trends and ideas for the development of democratic cultural policies of inclusive and accessible cultural programing to all citizens.
+Cultural centers in Zagreb have been established since the beginning of the 20th century, following European trends and ideas for the development of democratic cultural policies of inclusive and accessible cultural programing to all citizens.

 In the 1980s, there were around 111 cultural centres, community centres and youth centres in Zagreb, which were not connected into a single network of cultural centres.
 Today, there are 11 independent cultural centres and 2 institutions organised as folk universities (Dubrava and Sesvete) in Zagreb.
 In addition to cultural programmes, there are also educational activities, such as foreign language schools, music schools and other educational programmes.
 Over the past fifteen years, the centres have played a major role in the decentralisation of cultural production and supply, and are, alongside libraries, the only bearers of cultural activities at the local level.
 Since 1994, the founding rights over the centres and folk universities have been exercised by the City of Zagreb.

 After World War II, in the period from 1948 to 1958, the National Costume Loan - today part of the Travno Cultural Center, the August Cesarac Cultural Center - today the August Cesarac Cultural and Film Center, the Ribnjak Cultural Center - today the Ribnjak Youth Center, the Peščenica Cultural Center - KNAP and the Dubrava People's University were founded.
 This was followed by the establishment of the International Center for Cultural Services in 1972 - today part of the Travno Cultural Center and the Trešnjevka Cultural Center - CeKaTe in 1978.

 The policy of establishing public cultural centers continued in the 2000s, and in 2008 the Zagreb Independent Center for Culture and Youth - Pogon was founded.
 The Histrionski dom Cultural Center was founded in 2016.
 In 2017, the Center for Promoting Tolerance and Preservation of Holocaust Remembrance was established.